ashmyytaa/cart253/jams/art-jam/README.md

 This projects allows the user to interact with the portait with its mouse, as well as it included animations that I designed!

+New tools/functions:

+The new tools that we haven't looked at in class that I implemented on my project is the arc() and the triangle().
+I used those to create certain shapes for my portrait.
+I also used the remainder operator % for one of my functions.
+I used it in my bubblesBackground() function.
 ## Screenshot(s)

 Here is a screenshot that shows how my portait looks like: